tensorflow/docs/site/en/api_docs/python/tf/foldl.md

 #### Returns:

-A tensor or (possibly nested) sequence of tensors, resulting from applying `fn` consecutively to the list of tensors unpacked from `elems`, from first to last.
+A tensor resulting from applying `fn` consecutively to the list of tensors unpacked from `elems`, from first to last.

 #### Raises: